cgaege/docusaurus/docs/quickstart/installation.md

 ## System Requirements

-- A current version of Docker
+- Current version of Docker
 - Linux/amd64 host platform
 - At least 24GB of RAM
 - At least 20GB of disk space